JusteNav/BooksSpotLibrary/README.md

 			Add-Migration InitialCreateBooks -Context "BooksSpotLibraryContext"
 			Update-Database -Context "BooksSpotLibraryContext"
    		They can be launched from within the Visual Studio's Package Manager Console.

-	- #### Some passwords are needed for initial data seeding.
-		Passwords are set from the project's directory using the Secret Manager tool with the following commands:

-			dotnet user-secrets set SeedLibrarianPW1 "123Abc?"
-			dotnet user-secrets set SeedLibrarianPW2 "456Def?"
-			dotnet user-secrets set SeedUserPW1 "789Ghi?"
-			dotnet user-secrets set SeedUserPW2 "123Jkl?"
-		The passwords chosen might be different, but provided passwords guarantee fulfillment of complexity requirements.

 - ### Roles
 	The application is configured to have these Roles: